medleyjs/medley/docs/Server-Methods.md

 <a name="close"></a>
 #### close
-`fastify.close(callback)`: call this function to close the server instance and run the [`'onClose'`](https://github.com/fastify/fastify/blob/master/docs/Hooks.md#on-close) hook.
+`app.close(callback)`: This function shuts down the app by closing the server and running the [`'onClose'`](https://github.com/fastify/fastify/blob/master/docs/Hooks.md#on-close) hooks.

 <a name="decorate"></a>
 #### decorate*
-Function useful if you need to decorate the fastify instance, Reply or Request, check [here](https://github.com/fastify/fastify/blob/master/docs/Decorators.md).
+Function useful if you need to decorate the app, Reply or Request, check [here](https://github.com/fastify/fastify/blob/master/docs/Decorators.md).

 <a name="register"></a>
 #### register